 Instructions for living a life:

 Viktor Frankl writes, “Between stimulus and response, there is a space.
 In that space is our power to choose our response.
 In that response lies our growth and freedom.”
-Let us choose a compassionate response, to live a life that cultivates love, kindness and humanity.
+Let us choose a compassionate response, to live a life that cultivates love, kindness and care for humanity.
 To do so, we must take steps to cultivate compassionate thoughts and actions.
-It takes seeing the weeds of destructive habits, gently pulling them out, replacing them with seeds of compassion, and watering daily so that they may take root and grow.
+It takes seeing the weeds of destructive habits, gently pulling them out, replacing them with seeds of compassion, and watering daily so they may take root and grow.
 This is compassion cultivation – instructions for living a life – and the gifts are bountiful.

 This is the essence of mindfulness, to be present in the moment.
 Meditation is a means to nurture such attention.
 Jack Kornfield describes meditation as being “able to stop and listen to the music of life with a sense of reverence, connectedness, and awe.”

 Learning and practicing to pause, to be still, to be in the moment, is such a gift in this world of constant to-do lists, smartphones, and the physical and emotional demands of our hectic lives.
-Even more than ever do we need tools to help us slow down, take a break from multi-tasking so that we can connect to our inner selves, to our loved ones, to our world.
+Even more than ever, do we need tools to help us slow down, take a break from multi-tasking so that we can connect to our inner lives, to our loved ones, to our world.
 Often we are doing something other than tending to the parts of ourselves that are in need.
 It can be scary to pause; it can be quite vulnerable for some of us.
 Self-compassion is most crucial when we are afraid of feeling exposed, especially to ourselves.

 Meditation is a gift we give ourselves, a form of self-compassion.
 While there are many forms of meditation, I have found compassion and loving-kindness practices to be profoundly influential in supporting my capacity to trust that my heart can handle all that life offers.
 These practices help us to see our innate goodness that no one can take from us.
 We begin to see the goodness in others too, even our adversaries.
 Practices of compassion cultivation, whether it’s through meditation and/or daily actions are the sun and water that support our growth in living a loving and compassionate life.